Nov 18 2008

-Foods, Vitamins & Herbs that Boost Your Brain Power
+Foods, Vitamins & Herbs That Boost Your Brain Power

-Finally, pick foods your great, great grandparents would have eaten, and stay away from so-called modern, highly processed foods that are filled with nasty chemicals.
+Pick foods your great, great grandparents would have eaten, and stay away from so-called modern, highly processed foods that are filled with nasty chemicals.
 Many foods today are genetically modified.
 So, they are not as nutritious as organic, natural foods.
 And even worse, they can be dangerous to your health.

 Foods that Boost Your Brain Power

-Blueberries, in particular, have been shown to have the ability to improve memory and keep your brain “young.”
-They can also help you improve your balance and coordination.
+Diets rich in berries can reduce, or even reverse, declining brain function.
+Blueberries, in particular, have been shown to have the ability to improve memory and keep your brain young.
+[1], [2] They can also help you improve your balance and coordination.

 • Blueberries